wojtekmach/nanorepo/README.md

         Prepares repository hosting for REPO in the current directory.
         You may initialize multiple different repositories in the same base directory.

-      nanorepo init.mirror REPO hexpm

-        Prepares mirror for hex.pm as REPO in the current directory.

-      nanorepo init.mirror REPO MIRROR_REPO_NAME MIRROR_URL MIRROR_PUBLIC_KEY_PATH

-        Prepares mirror for MIRROR_REPO_NAME as REPO in the current directory.

-        A mirror is a read-through cache for the given MIRROR_URL. `nanorepo init.mirror` creates a `*.mirror.exs` mirror configuration file as well as fetches and stores `/names` and `/versions` registry index files, all the other files would be read on-demand.

       nanorepo publish REPO TARBALL_PATH

         Publishes TARBALL_PATH to REPO.